Walking or wheeling in our parks and facilities

 Accessible facilities, parks and trails allow us all to participate in our chosen activity, regardless of physical challenges.

-Our Parks, Recreation and Cultural Services (PRCS) department is always looking for ways to improve everyone's recreational experience–whether it's building wider, smooth-surfaced paths and trails, barrier free entries to our facilities, accessible washrooms and change rooms or adapted equipment–we've made upgrading and introducing new features a priority.
+Our Parks, Recreation and Culture (PRC) department is always looking for ways to improve everyone's recreational experience–whether it's building wider, smooth-surfaced paths and trails, barrier free entries to our facilities, accessible washrooms and change rooms or adapted equipment–we've made upgrading and introducing new features a priority.

 Improved access in our parks